-Researchers collecting personal data must comply with appropriate legislation, ethical principles of research in the humanities and social and behavioural sciences and proposals for ethical review and Aalto guidelines on the processing of personal data in scientific research.
+Researchers collecting personal data must comply with appropriate legislation, the ethical principles of research with human participants and ethical review in the human sciences in Finland (tenk.fi), and Aalto guidelines on the processing of personal data in scientific research.

 What is personal data and when does legislation apply ?